TotallyInformation/node-red-contrib-uibuilder/docs/browser-refresh.md

 Most build tools contain their own development server that includes auto-update.

-To use these with uibuilder, you generally have to make some code changes in your index.html and index.js files to allow for the fact that a different, non-Node-RED web server is presenting the files.
+To use these with UIBUILDER, you generally have to make some code changes in your index.html and index.js files to allow for the fact that a different, non-Node-RED web server is presenting the files.

 You will need to pass some parameters to the `uibuilder.start` function in index.js and will need to make the `./` and `../uibuilder/vendor/` URL's in index.html absolute to include the Node-RED URL.